pkyurkchiev/microservices-skeleton-net-core/README.md

-# microservices_skeleton_net-core
+# Introduction for Microservices skeleton for .Net Core
-Introduction for Microservices skeleton for .Net Core
+This repository is a part of a backbone for starter projects